LEDDS: Portable LBM-DEM simulations on GPUs: Performance analysis

 Figure~\ref{fig:mlupsCPU} shows that increasing $\phi$ has a substantial impact on performance whatever the precision: compared to pure-fluid simulations ($\phi = 0$), the MLUPS rate decreases by a factor of 5 to 10 at $\phi = 0.45$.
 This degradation reflects the growing cost of DEM updates and particle–fluid coupling, which progressively overshadow the memory-bound LBM module as the suspension becomes more packed.

-In dilute regimes, where the LBM dominates and performance is limited primarily by memory bandwidth, switching from FP64 to FP32 yields a speedup of about 1.5.
-This value is slightly lower than the factor of two typically observed in pure-fluid LBM solvers~\cite{LATT_ARXIV_09242_2025,COREIXAS_CPC_317_2025}, owing to the additional coupling-related computations present in LEDDS.
-As $\phi$ increases, however, the relative advantage of FP32 gradually diminishes: in dense configurations, the computational cost is dominated by DEM and coupling operations, whose performance is constrained by the CPU’s floating-point throughput rather than memory bandwidth.
-Consequently, FP32 offers a clear benefit in dilute flows but, in densely packed suspensions, serves primarily to reduce memory usage.
+In dilute regimes, where the LBM dominates and performance is mainly limited by memory bandwidth, switching from FP64 to FP32 leads to a speedup of about 1.5.
+As the solid volume fraction $\phi$ increases, however, this advantage gradually diminishes.
+In dense configurations, the runtime becomes increasingly dominated by DEM-related operations such as collision-list construction, contact handling, and force reduction.
+Since these operations rely heavily on integer keys, sorting, binary searches, and irregular memory accesses, their cost does not scale as favorably with floating-point precision as the LBM update does.
+As a result, FP32 brings a clear performance benefit in dilute flows, while in densely packed suspensions it is mainly advantageous because it reduces memory consumption and thus increases the number of particles and fluid cells that can be handled on a given architecture.